Illustration

 Course content

 You’ll have access to tutorial and group designated zones and digital facilities including the latest Mac computers.
-Our workshop facilities include a dedicated life drawing studio, textiles, screen printing, letterpress and experimental print, photography, animation, digital suites/labs, laser cutting and 3D crafts.
+Our workshop facilities include a dedicated life drawing studio, textiles, screen printing, letterpress and experimental print, photography, animation, digital suites/labs, laser cutting and 3D crafts and our SmartZone.

 Our team of specialist and practising lecturers has strong links with industry.
 As we'll encourage you to engage with students from other disciplines, you’ll work in teams as well as independently.